TESTING of Emission Labs Electron tubes

-This page is about how to test Emission Labs tubes the right way.
+This page is about how to test Emission Labs® tubes the right way.
 There are many ways to test a tube, some are meaningful, and some can be misleading or just wrong.
 Add to this, the large variety of tube testers.
 Historic testers are mostly unserviced since 60 years, but some are professionally taken care of.
-New made testers can be good, but some suffer lack of understanding how tubes have to be tested correct.
-So we find yourself in a bazaar of different testers, old, new, analog, digital, full power, or impulse testers only, and hardware or software can have errors.
+New made testers can be good, but the majority suffer lack of understanding how tubes have to be tested correct.
+So we find yourself in a bazaar of different testers, old, new, analog, digital, full power, or impulse testers only, and hardware or software with or without errors.
 Users become confused with all of this.
 With this little overview we try to shed some light on this, but of course this can not replace profound knowledge.
-In all cases, a tube tester is a combination of hardware, a database, involves a test method, and must compare the results with the manufacturer data.
+A perfect test result can only be made with professional hardware, a flawless database, and a user who understands about electronics.
+An approved database means, it compares to original manufacturer data, and test method as well.
 Each of these elements is a challenge by itself.

 Methods of testing.